MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/enable-insecure-guest-logons-smb2-and-smb3.md

 # How to enable insecure guest logons in SMB2 and SMB3

-This article describes enabling guest logons in SMB2 and SMB3, which can be useful in situations where you want to allow users who don't have a user account on the server to access shared resources.
-In scenarios where a user needs to access a resource on a server but doesn't have a user account on that server, enabling this setting can be useful.
-By enabling guest access, the server allows the user to access the resource without requiring authentication.
-However, it's important to note that guest access can also be a security risk, as it allows anyone to access the shared resources without any authentication.
-Therefore, it's recommended to use guest access only in specific scenarios where it's necessary.
+This article describes enabling guest logons for SMB2 and SMB3.
+In situations where a user needs to access a server resource but doesn't possess a user account on that server, enabling this setting provides this capability.

 ## Reason for enabling guest logons